 “Google has chosen the Eemshaven location for several reasons, including the excellent infrastructure, high-speed fiber connections and availability RES,” says van der Feltz.

 “But equally important is the support of the local community and we are grateful to the local and regional government and local suppliers and people from the area for this.

 Dutch minister of economic affairs and climate policy Eric Wiebes says Google's investment in the region has been hugely beneficial for the country.

-“The expansion of Google’s data centre shows that Groningen has a lot to offer international technology companies, such as sufficient renewable energy, well-trained staff and excellent ICT connections,” says Wiebes.
+“The expansion of Google's data center shows that Groningen has a lot to offer international technology companies, such as sufficient renewable energy, well-trained staff and excellent ICT connections,” says Wiebes.

-“The construction of this data centre also makes the region more attractive for other international technology companies.”
+“The construction of this data center also makes the region more attractive for other international technology companies.

 Thus far Google has not yet confirmed what the expansion will actually entail or when construction will begin.